cea-hpc/mpc/doc/sphinx/source/contribute/contribute_merge_request.rst

 * As for tickets, choose an appropriate title, able to describe in one sentence the content of this pull-request

-* [here](TMPL/new-merge-request-template) can be found the template to write the content of the pull-request.
-Please fulfill all the required fields in order to make requests ready for people to review it.
-It is mandatory to follow the template, at the risk of getting a Bot warning.
-The bot only checks for section headers.

 * Pick up as assignee the one most suitable to take care of this merge request.
 In case of doubt, leave it blank.

-* As for tickets, choose the appropriate [milestone](GL/milestones-and-labels#milestones) & [labels](GL/milestones-and-labels#labels)
+* As for tickets, choose the appropriate milestone and labels

 * Two options are shown:

 	* `Delete source branch when the merge request is accepted`: should be checked by default.
 This is good practice do delete the branch just merged from the Gitlab repository, to avoid old stalled branches.

 	* `Squash commits when the merge request is accepted.`: Up to the submitter to decide if all commits contained is the request should be squashed into a single commit before being merged.
 The committer ownership will be transferred to the user processing the merge (not necessarily the author, who keep the author ownership)

 * Then, click `submit the merge request`.
 The bot will then take care of telling you if you made it correctly or not.